AdobeDocs/platform-learn.en/help/tutorial-comprehensive-technical-v22/modules/module6/ex1.md

 Finally, let's give your segment a name and save it.

-As a naming convention, we'll use:
+As a naming convention, use:

-* `ldap - Interest in Zeppelin Yoga Pant (RTCDP - ldap)`
+- `--demoProfileLdap-- - Interest in Zeppelin Yoga Pant`

 Please replace **ldap** with your assigned number, like this:
-`vangeluw - Interest in Zeppelin Yoga Pant (RTCDP - vangeluw)`
+`vangeluw - Interest in Zeppelin Yoga Pant`

 ![Segmentation](./images/segmentname.png)